Letang scores late in OT, Penguins beat Islanders 4-3

 INJURIES

 Islanders forward Cal Clutterbuck was a late scratch.
 He did not play after the first period against Boston on Thursday night due to an undisclosed injury.
-Michael Dal Colle was activated off IR and began the game on the third line with Pageau and Wahlstrom.
-Leo Komarov dropped to the fourth line in Clutterbuck’s place.

-McCann was activated off IR after missing Pittsburgh’s last seven games with a lower-body injury sustained against the Islanders on Feb.
-6.
+McCann was activated off IR after missing Pittsburgh’s last seven games with a lower-body injury.

 STATS